 Wet, stormy weather in the fall can shorten the season, along with especially cold weather or dry weather in the summer.
 Also, the type of tree in a particular area can change the pattern of color formation.

-- Ozarks and northern Arkansas: October is the perfect time to head to the Ozarks and northern Arkansas.
-This is the first place in the state to be painted bright red, orange, and even a pretty purple color, and the first leaves usually start to change here in early October.
+- Ozarks and northern Arkansas: The Ozarks and northern Arkansas are the first places in the state to be painted bright red, orange, and even a pretty purple color.
+The first leaves usually start to change here in early October.
 The Ozarks have many acres of national forests that contain black gums (these turn red early in the season), maples, hickories, and oaks.
 Many of the trees look they're most brilliant in late October, so be sure to plan to make a trip through the Ozarks then.

-- Delta and Gulf Coastal Plain: This is the final place in Arkansas to be painted by nature's palette.
+- Delta and Gulf Coastal Plain: This area is painted by nature's palette last.
 You should venture down south and east in mid-November.
 Many state parks are in the southern portion of the state; they include Lake Chicot, Moro Bay, and Logoly.
 All of these have many trees that will be showing off their pretty new looks in November.